 This step needs to be formalized to ensure ongoing cleanliness, responsibilities need to be defined, and cleaning sheets detailing, who, what, how, where and when need to be compiled.

 5C Conformity (Seiketsu, Standardise): Stage 4 of Workplace Organisation

-Stage four of 5C workplace organization is Conformity; having a standardised way of doing things across our processes.
+Stage four of 5C workplace organization is Conformity: having a standardised way of doing things across our processes.
 Are we doing what we say we will do?
-Audits should be defined and conducted of all areas to ensure that we maintain the 5C improvements.
+Audits should be defined and conducted in all areas to ensure that we maintain the 5C improvements.
 Audits typically are scored in a non-subjective manner enabling comparisons to be made between areas and for improvement progress to be monitored.

 Often companies will have awards for the best performing areas enabling competition between different areas in the factory and the offices.

 5C Consensus or Custom and Practice (Shitsuke, Sustain): Stage 5 of Workplace Organisation